maxwelljmckee/scare_bnb/README.md

 # Introduction and Features

 This project serves as a clone of the popular online vacation rental marketplace platform, Airbnb, with a scary twist.
-The online listings for this clone are real sites and landmarks that are claimed to haunted and subject to paranormal activity, thus the name, Scarebnb.
+The online listings for this clone are real sites and landmarks that are claimed to be haunted and subject to paranormal activity, thus the name, Scarebnb.
 Similar to Airbnb, this clone has the following features:

-- Listings.
-Users can browse listings that are thought to be haunted and read detailed descriptions of each individual listing.
+- Listings: Users can browse listings that are thought to be haunted and read access a detail page providing more information about the listing.
-- Bookings.
-Users can book a vacation at the haunted domain of their choice.
+- Bookings: Users can book a vacation at the haunted domain of their choice.
 Provided that the venue has the necessary vacancies.
-- Search Listings.
-Users can search for listings through the Google Maps API.
-- Reviews.
-Reviews and a ghostly star rating can be created for each listing by a registered user.
+- Reviews: Reviews and a ghostly star rating can be created for each listing by a registered user.

 ## Getting started